supergillis/v8-ken/README.md

   * A JavaScript framework that provides ActiveRecord-style schemas, transactions, ...

 The main idea of the latter is that when you have a persistent language, you have all kinds of data floating around, but there is no easy way to manage it.
 A big advantage when using a database backend is that you can define schemas, you can run queries, you can execute several statements in a transaction, ...
 With an orthogonal persistent language, this is not possible.
 Thus the goal of the framework is to make it easier for the developer to handle the unmanaged data.

+## Future Plans

+The main future plans are to integrate the Ken library with node.js rather than with just v8, bringing the benefits of persistence and fault-tolerance to server-side Javascript applications written using node.js.

 ## Technical Details
 To make the V8 engine persistent we make use of the Ken library.